 What to bring to your exam

-To your exam, you must bring your UK photocard driver’s licence.
-If you hold a Northern Ireland driver’s licence, bring the photocard as well as the paper counterpart.
+For your exam, you must bring your UK photocard driver’s license.
+If you hold a Northern Ireland driver’s license, bring the photocard as well as the paper counterpart.

 Answer 100 multiple-choice questions in 1 hour and 30 minutes.
 You’ll receive the following information before the test begins: